Updated: Jun 17, 2026

 Permanent

 A Permanent suppression means beehiiv has determined the address is undeliverable and is not expected to recover.
 Common examples include invalid or mistyped email addresses (such as [email protected] instead of [email protected]), or addresses that belong to a domain that no longer exists.
-An address like [email protected] will typically fail with a hard bounce and will not receive future sends; though permanent suppressions can also accumulate through repeated soft bounces
+An address like [email protected] will typically fail with a hard bounce and will not receive future sends, though permanent suppressions can also accumulate through repeated soft bounces

 Temporary

 A Temporary suppression means the address has been paused from receiving emails, but the situation may resolve on its own. beehiiv will automatically retry delivery.
 If the issue has been resolved — for example, a previously full inbox has been cleared — the address will be resubscribed automatically.
-If delivery fails again, the address will become Permanently suppressed
+If delivery fails again, the address will become permanently suppressed

 Because Temporary suppressions are managed automatically, each one will either resolve on its own if delivery succeeds, or become Permanent if it fails again.